redtexts/texts/philoren_1943_money_must_go.md

 "their" political party.

-**George**: And isn't that just what WORLD COMMONWEALTH enthusiasts would do?There's no difference here, surely?
+**George**: And isn't that just what WORLD COMMONWEALTH enthusiasts would do?
+There's no difference here, surely?

 **Professor**: There is a difference, George, and a very important one.
 It can be expressed in one word--AIM.
 And one word--REFORMS--will